coleisaacs/get_cspc_recall/README.md

 # get_cspc_recall
-Obtain a list of recalls over a timeframe and output to a formatted document.
+Obtain a list of recalls over a timeframe and output to a formatted document - .docx currently.

 ## TODO: